subnetter/subnet-docs/docs/intro/intro.md

 2. `Service Providers Nodes` - Software which service providers run to provide services to users and to form a federation of service providers.
 3. `Subnet Network Protocol (SUB)` - A network protocol that defines the ALL communications between clients and providers and between providers.

-Service providers is a federation of distinct entities which provide services to users and get compensated using cryptocurrency micro-payments and a pay-per-use business model.
+Service providers is a federation of distinct entities which provide services to users and get compensated using cryptocurrency micropayments and a pay-per-use business model.

 :::info
 Service providers compete with each other over users in a free market context based on the quality of service they provide for uses and social reputation with users.